-Gradient Wind Engineering Inc. (Gradient Wind) was retained by Theberge Developments Ltd. to undertake a pedestrian level wind (PLW) study to satisfy Zoning By-law Amendment application requirements for the proposed multi-building development located at 780 Baseline Road in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
-Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.
+Gradient Wind Engineering Inc. (Gradient Wind) was retained by March & Main Developments Inc. and 591-595 March Road Developments Inc. to undertake a pedestrian level wind (PLW) study to satisfy Zoning By-law Amendment application requirements for the proposed masterplan development, referred to as "March Road Kanata Development", located at four civic addresses: 555, 591, 595, and 603 March Road in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
+Our mandate within this study is to investigate pedestrian wind conditions within and surrounding the subject site, and to identify areas where conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.

-Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, preliminary architectural drawings prepared by RLA Architecture, in March 2022, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery.
+Our work is based on industry-standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind criteria, architectural drawings prepared by SvN Architects + Planners, in February 2023, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery.